devLNXStudio/conv2WebP4Win/README.md

 # conv2WebP4Win

-Aplikacja Windows do konwersji obrazów na format WebP, stworzona w .NET 8.
+A Windows application for converting images to WebP format, built with .NET 8.

-## Funkcje
+## Features

-- Konwersja plików graficznych do formatu WebP
-- Prosty i intuicyjny interfejs u¿ytkownika
-- Obs³uga wielu plików jednoczeœnie
+- Convert image files to WebP format
+- Simple and intuitive user interface
+- Batch processing support for multiple files

-## Wymagania
+## Requirements

 - Windows 10/11
 - .NET 8 Runtime

-## Instalacja
+## Installation

-1. Pobierz najnowsz¹ wersjê aplikacji z [Releases](https://github.com/devLNXStudio/conv2WebP4Win/releases).
-2. Rozpakuj archiwum i uruchom plik `Installer.exe`.
+1. Download the latest version from the [Releases](https://github.com/devLNXStudio/conv2WebP4Win/releases) page.
+2. Extract the archive and run the `conv2WebP4Win.exe` file to install.

-## U¿ycie
+## Usage

-1. Uruchom aplikacjê.
-2. Wybierz pliki do konwersji.
-3. Wska¿ folder docelowy.
-4. Kliknij "Konwertuj".
+After installation, a new context menu entry will appear for JPG/JPEG and GIF files.
+Right-click a supported image file and select **Convert to WebP** to start the conversion process.

-## Wk³ad
+## Contributing

-Chêtnie przyjmujemy pull requesty i zg³oszenia b³êdów!
+Pull requests and bug reports are welcome!

-## Licencja
+## License

-Projekt dostêpny na licencji MIT.
+This project is licensed under the [MIT License](LICENSE).

 ---

-> Stworzono w .NET 8
+> Built with .NET 8